Node configuration

 Security groupsSecurity group IDs for nodes provisioned in CAST AITagged and CAST AI SG

-Instance profile ARNInstance profile ARN for CAST AI provisioned nodescast-<cluster-name>-eks-<cluster-id> (only the last 8 digits of the cluster ID)
+Instance profile ARNInstance profile ARN for CAST AI provisioned nodes.
+Sharing this profile with EKS-managed (shared) node pools is not recommended.cast-<cluster-name>-eks-<cluster-id> (only the last 8 digits of the cluster ID)

 Dns-cluster-ipOverride the IP address to be used for DNS queries within the cluster""